-- Running Gag: Because of the TARDIS, Donna (and we) hear the Romans' Latin as English, so if you speak to them in Latin it's translated into Celtic.
+- Because of the TARDIS, Donna (and we) hear the Romans' Latin as English, so if you speak to them in Latin, it's translated into Celtic.
 When the Doctor and Quintus are cornered by Lucius Petrus Dextrus and his men, the Doctor mutters, "morituri te salutant" ("those who are about to die salute you") and Lucius Petrus Dextrus says, "Celtic prayers won't help you now."

-- To Fawlty Towers when the Doctor explains away some of Donna's remarks with "she's from...
+- To Fawlty Towers, when the Doctor explains away Donna's ignorance of what an augur does with "she's from...
 Barcelona."

-- The scene of Caecilius's family rushing to their positions during the pre-eruption earthquakes could be one of the Admiral Boom scenes in Mary Poppins.
+- The scene of Caecilius's family rushing to their positions during the pre-eruption earthquakes could be one to the Admiral Boom scenes in Mary Poppins.

 - Caecilius, Metella and Quintus come from Cambridge Latin Course, the most popular Latin textbook in the UK and US (not Evelina, though — she was created especially for the episode).